Arun Kumar Ahuja: Personal life and family

 Born in Gujranwala, Ahuja studied engineering at a college in Lahore in 1937.
 In 1942, he married singer and actress Nirmala Devi, whom he met after they were cast opposite each other in the film Savera.
 They were married until Nirmala's death in 1996.
-Together they had three daughters named Pushpa, Padma and Kamini and two sons Kirti Kumar and actor Govinda.
-After an acting career that spanned 25 years, Ahuja quit acting in 1964 and suffered from poor health after the failure of his home productions.
+Together they had three daughters named Pushpa, Padma and Kamini and two sons Kirti Kumar and actor Govinda..
+Ahuja suffered from poor health after the failure of his home productions.
 The losses he suffered led to him selling off his Bungalow in Mumbai and move to a chawl in Virar.
 His wife had to provide for the family by singing and touring concerts.

 His youngest son Govinda would go on to become a successful actor decades later in the 1990s and his other son Kirti Kumar became a director and occasional actor.
 Several of his grandchildren would go on to become actors in the film and television industry including Vinay Anand, Krishna Abhishek, Ragini Khanna, Aarti Singh, Soumya Seth and Tina Ahuja.
 His daughter Padma is the mother of Krishna and Aarti and died in the early 1980s soon after giving birth to Aarti.
 His eldest daughter Pushpa who is the mother of Vinay Anand, died in 2011 aged 68.